 The following online retrospective games focus more on reflecting on the last sprint or the last few weeks (depending on whether you are organized in Scrum or other agile frameworks).

 I would like to add one thing at this point: Regular 1-to-1 meetings or coaching sessions with your colleagues (especially combined with retrospectives) can have a decisive effect on your team performance.
 And they can even be data-driven!
-If you are interested in the topic in more detail, take a look here: Here you will find 129 one-to-one meeting (or performance review) questions and here are the 3 best one-on-one meeting tools compared.
+If you are interested in the topic in more detail, take a look here: Here you will find 129 one-to-one meeting (or appraisal interview) questions and Here are the 3 best one-on-one meeting tools in comparison.

 Duration: 45-90 minutes | Goal: Reflecting on the teamwork in general and the last sprint

-Idea: There are so many sources out there giving the typical fails, typical mistakes of agile teams.
-Why not go through these mistakes and reflect which ones apply to us?
-Where are we making the same mistakes that other teams have done before?
-Let’s fail forward!
+It There are so many typical mistakes made by agile teams.
+Why don't we just actively go through these mistakes and think about which of them apply to us?
+Where are we making the same mistakes that other teams have already made?
+Let's fail forward!

 - A list of common mistakes or failures of agile teams is presented (see screenshot above).
 E.g….
 You are giving the instructions.